 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were primarily produced to defend scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were primarily produced to defend scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters are made from very thin mesh that catches most contaminants.
 In modern times, these filters are typically seen in medical centers, science labs and even homes.

 If you attempted to have a HEPA filter in your furnace, you’d probably have trouble getting adequate air from your vents.
 This is because your furnace’s blower motor isn’t made to work with such a deep filter.